logo

 The MOT failures are classed as Dangerous Faults and Major Faults.
 Dangerous Faults in MOT: If the MOT has picked up a problem classed as "dangerous," the car cannot be driven, and you can only relocate it by a tow truck.
 Dangerous faults include leaking hydraulic fluid, missing wheel nuts, etc.

 Major Faults in MOT: A car still fails its MOT with major faults, but it may be drivable to the garage.
-Nevertheless, it's highly not recommended to do so.
-Major faults in MOT include failed catalytic convertors, noisy exhausts, etc.

 If the test shows that the car has failed MOT, you will not be able to drive it on public roads until the faults are repaired.